 FSANZ received an application from PALATINIT GmbH on 27 April 2006 to amend Standard 1.5.1 - Novel Foods, of the Australia New Zealand Food Standards Code (the Code) to approve the use of isomaltulose as a novel food.

-A Draft Assessment of the Application has been completed, including a comprehensive safety assessment, dietary exposure assessment and food technology report.
-Public comment is now being sought prior to Final Assessment of the Application.
+Final Assessment of the Application has been completed, including a comprehensive safety assessment, dietary exposure assessment and food technology report.